 This museum is devoted to the history of Kansas City and its environs.
 The museum is housed in the stately Beaux-Arts mansion that once belonged to the lumber tycoon R.A.
 Long.
 The estate was given to the city in 1938 and converted into a museum shortly thereafter.
 Inside, visit the 50-room wing known as the Corinthian Hall or the StoryTarium, which is an interactive area that presents the history of the city as well as the people who created it.
 In addition to Kansas City history, the museum also focuses on community events that run the gamut, from Latino heritage exhibits to LGBT programs.

-Kansas City, MO is sometimes referred to as the "City of Fountains" and considering there are more than a hundred different ones in town, the moniker is apt.
+Often Kansas City is referred to as the "City of Fountains" and considering there are more than a hundred different ones in town, the moniker is apt.
 This fountain is the most popular and probably the most photographed in KC.
 It is reminiscent of the 'Fontana dei Quattro Fiumi' located in Rome's Piazza Navona with its four equestrian figures that represent mighty world rivers.
 In fact, this fountain was created entirely in Paris then transported to the Mackay Estate in New York before it was finally moved here.

 If one place could illustrate the heartbeat of Kansas City, it would be Country Club Plaza.
 Known as one of the first malls in the world, this outdoor district has 180 shops, 38 restaurants, numerous hotels and several entertainment venues.
 The Plaza abounds with activity almost around the clock and the Spanish Colonial architecture combined with the many fountains for which Kansas City is known, create an atmosphere unparalleled anywhere else in the city.
 During the holidays, the district glows with the twinkle of millions of Christmas lights.